DaveParillo/cisc192-reader/src/chapter3/review-2.rst

       .. tb-parsons::
          :name: functions_p0

-         Construct a function called newLine that takes no arguments and prints a blank line.
+         Construct a function called new_line that takes no arguments and prints a blank line.
 Then construct another function called divider that prints two blank lines separated by a line of ". . . . . . . . . . . ."

          .. code-block:: cpp